huangzhichong/MyPresentation/markdown.md

 ]
 .right-column[

-*pdf.rb* is moved under utilities, the module name is changed to `Utilities::PDF`
+- *pdf.rb* is moved under utilities

+- the module name is changed to `Utilities::PDF`

 ```ruby
 # old